kkasmeena/hudl_test/README.md

 ## Requirements:

 - `python3`
-- `selenium`
+- `Chrome`
-- `behave`
+- `Chromedriver`

+### Python
+This repository has been created and tested using python 3.11.2

-- Chrome
+### Chrome
-- Chromedriver
+This repository has been created and tested using Chrome Version 111.0.5563.146 and Chromedriver 111.0.5563.64 Move the unpacked chromedriver to be in your PATH (https://selenium-python.readthedocs.io/installation.html#drivers)[https://selenium-python.readthedocs.io/installation.html#drivers]

 ## Setup

 1. Clone the repository
 2. Open the terminal, navigate to the root of the Hudl folder
+3. Install dependencies - `pip install -r requirements.txt`

+## Run Tests
-3. Run "behave" to run all scenarios within the repo
+1. Run `behave` to run all scenarios within the repo
-4. Alternatively run "behave -n "scenario_name" to run one single scenario
+2. Alternatively run `behave -n "scenario_name"` to run one single scenario

-- Download and install python3 from "https://www.python.org/downloads/"
-- Pip should be available in the standard library, so use this to install selenium - "pip3 install selenium"
-- Download and install Chrome Browser
-- Download and install Chromedriver from "https://sites.google.com/chromium.org/driver/"
-- Move the unpacked chromedriver to be in your PATH - "mv chromedriver /usr/local/bin"
-- Install behave - "pip3 install behave"